 This article on Joel Greenblatt's magic formula was written by Jack Lyons.
 Jack has worked as an equity analyst and auditor in Dublin, Ireland.
 He focuses on applying a quantitative net net and Acquirer's Multiple strategy in his personal account.
-Article image (Creative Commons) by Alexas_Fotos, edited by The Broken Leg.
+Article image (Creative Commons) by Alexas_Fotos, edited by Broken Leg Investing.

 Things Tend To Get Easier, So Why Shouldn’t Benjamin Graham-Style Investing?

 Over time, things tend to get better and easier.
 Economies, technology, standards of living, food quality, video game graphics — the list goes on and on.
 If it is therefore a fact that as time passes and we learn more, humans improve at “things.”
 Why would investing be any different?

 This is the question that Joel Greenblatt no doubt posited when he wrote the book The Little Book That Beats The Market.
 Benjamin Graham became the father of investing when he wrote The Intelligent Investor, providing a definitive and quantitative strategy for targeting undervalued companies.
 The Little Book That Beats The Market, with a Charlie Munger-esque approach, aimed to build upon this original formula by combining the idea of “value” with that of “quality.”
 Using Earnings Yield (EV/EBIT) as a proxy for value and Return on Invested Capital (ROIC) as a proxy for quality, Greenblatt sought to outperform the market and thus prove the validity of his formula — which he named “The Magic Formula."
 Tobias Carlisle, in his book Deep Value, discusses Greenblatt’s results: